lgrahl/saltyrtc-meta/Protocol.md

   this message is complete.

 <sub>2: SaltyRTC is designed with the expectation that two peers will
-attempt to establish a connection.
-While there is a mechanism for dropping invalid responders without disconnecting (using the `'drop-responder' message) to prevent simple DoS schemes, by the time the proposed tasks are compared the responder has already authenticated itself towards the server.
+attempt to establish an 1:1 connection.
+While there is a mechanism for dropping invalid responders without disconnecting (using the 'drop-responder' message) to prevent simple DoS schemes, by the time the proposed tasks are compared the responder has already authenticated itself towards the initiator.
 Thus, we can expect that this was a serious connection attempt, not a spammer trying to flood random WebSocket endpoints with connections.</sub>

 After the above procedure has been followed, the other client has successfully authenticated it towards the client.
 The other client's